Solomon Kane: N'Longa

-He is an ancient African shaman, who is driven to study magic.
-He has travelled the world in ancient times as a slave, secretly studying under various sorcerers and holy men of the Middle and Near East.
-In Judea he acquired the Staff of Solomon, which he later gave to Solomon Kane to aid him in his wanderings.
+He is an ancient shaman of pre-colonial Africa who is driven to study magic.
+He has traveled the world in ancient times as a slave, secretly studying under various sorcerers and holy men of the Middle and Near East.
+In Judea, he acquired the Staff of Solomon, which he later gave to Solomon Kane to aid him in his wanderings.
 N'Longa's magical powers derive from his ability to send his spirit out of his body.
-He can take over the bodies of the living and dead through this method, to communicate with Solomon Kane through the Staff of Solomon, and also summons the vultures by sending his spirit to parley with them.
+He can take over the bodies of the living and dead through this method to communicate with Solomon Kane through the Staff of Solomon, and he also summons vultures by sending his spirit to parley with them.

 Le Loup

-A French criminal mastermind (his name means "the wolf") whom Kane spent several years tracking down to avenge the murder of a dying girl he found, and her whole village.
-Kane eventually tracks le Loup to Africa, where he first meets N'Longa, and justice is served.
+Meaning "The Wolf", Le Loup is a French criminal mastermind whom Kane spent several years tracking down to avenge the murder of a dying girl he found, and her whole village.
+Kane eventually tracks Le Loup to Africa, where he first meets N'Longa, and justice is served after Kane kills him in a duel.